 Optionally, you can add a bit of friendly competition to the hunt by choosing a "bonus" color.
 This bonus color has only one egg hidden, and the child who finds it wins a special prize — or even a title (i.e. King of the Egg Hunt, Princess Egg Hunter, etc.).

 Write a message to your children or draw a picture on a piece of paper.
 Cut the paper into puzzle pieces, and then hide the puzzle pieces in some of your eggs.
 Have children piece together the pieces that they find.
 They can trade puzzle pieces for a small trinket.

 Once the puzzle is complete, it will reveal a message or picture showing the grand prize (treat basket, trip to the park, cuddle time, etc.) or simply a message of love.

 5. List of Eggs Hunt

 Create a list of eggs for each child to find (i.e. two pink, three yellow, one blue, etc.).
 Use shorter lists for younger children and longer lists for older children.
 Have them collect the eggs on their list, checking them off as they go.
 The child who checks everything off their list first wins a prize.

-This fun alternative to the traditional hunt uses numbers and letters to determine who finds what.
-Write odd or even numbers, or vowels or consonants on each egg.
+This fun (and educational!) alternative to the traditional hunt uses numbers and letters to determine who finds what.
+Write odd or even numbers — or vowels or consonants — on each egg.
 Assign each child to hunt for one of the types (odd, even, vowel, consonant).

 Amanda is a mother of four, craft designer and recipe developer who also runs several sites, including Crafts by Amanda, Cooking with Amanda and the Secret Recipe Club.
 Her work has appeared on SheKnows.com and Family.com as well as in Parents, Redbook and Mixing Bowl magazines among others.